markriggins/dockerfy/README.md

 ### Tailing Log Files
 Some programs (like nginx) insist on writing their logs to log files instead of stdout and stderr.
 Although nginx can be tricked into doing the desired thing by replacing the default log files with symbolic links to /dev/stdout and /dev/stderr, we really don't know how every program out there does its logging, so **dockerfy** gives you to option of tailing as many log files as you wish to stdout and stderr via the -stdout and -stderr flags.

-	$ dockerfy -stdout info.log -stdout perf.log
+	$ dockerfy --stdout info.log -stdout perf.log

-If `inotify` does not work in you container, you use `-log-poll` to poll for file changes instead.
+If `inotify` does not work in you container, you use `--log-poll` to poll for file changes instead.